 All of the Group's trade and other receivables in the comparative periods have been reviewed for indicators of impairment.
 The impaired trade receivables are mostly due from customers in the business-to-business market that are experiencing financial difficulties.

 Note 34.2 includes disclosures relating to the credit risk exposures and analysis relating to the allowance for expected credit losses.
-The above comparative for impairment provisions refers to the IAS 39 measurement basis which applied an incurred loss model, whereas the current year applies IFRS 9 which is an expected loss model.
+Both the current and comparative impairment provisions apply the IFRS 9 expected loss model.